 For callback calls, if the NG9-1-1 Emergency Services Network supports caller identity authentication and RPH and SIP Priority header signing, the exit IBCF may, based on local policy, be responsible for interacting with an STI-AS.
-If so, the exit point IBCF will send an HTTP POST containing two signing requests, assuming the Ms reference point to the STI-AS.
+If so, the exit point IBCF will send an HTTP POST containing two signing requests, via the Ms reference point to, the STI-AS.
 The signingRequest associated with the caller identity will include an “attest” parameter that contains the attestation information and an “origid” populated based on local policy or received by the IBCF in Attestation-Info and Origination-Id headers, respectively, as well as other PASSporT information (i.e., “orig”, “dest”, and “iat”).
 The signingRequest associated with the RPH/Priority header will include an “rph” claim that contains an “auth” key and assertion value of “esnet.0” and a “sph” claim set to “psap-callback”, as described in draft-ietf-stir-rph-emergency-services-07 [Ref 7], along with an “orig”, “dest”, and “iat”.
 The exit IBCF will use the identityHeader parameters received in the signing responses from the STI-AS to populate Identity headers in the outgoing SIP INVITE associated with the callback call.

 In support of callback calls, the exit point IBCF in the NG9-1-1 Emergency Services Network shall use the Route header to determine the well-known URI associated with the interconnected network.
 The IBCF shall pass all headers and message bodies unless passing of the parameters is prohibited by its role as a border gateway function.